julelang/manual/src/std/jule-sema.md

 	Elems: []&Value
 }
 ```
-Array expression model.
-If array filled, elems field holds 2 data.
-First data is expression, second is nil, kind of mark to that array filled.
+Array expression model\.
+If array filled, elems field holds 2 data\.
+First data is expression, second is nil, kind of mark to that array filled\.

 ## TupleExpr
 ```jule